mjarkk/haproxysocket/README.md

 ## Avaliable functions
 Most functions have the same naming sceme as the socket commands, for example`show errors` will be `ShowErrors`
-For docs about the functions see: [mangement.txt > 9.3.
+For documentatoin about the functions see: [mangement.txt > 9.3.
 Unix Socket commands](http://www.haproxy.org/download/2.0/doc/management.txt)
 - `ShowErrors`
 - `ClearCounters`
 - `ShowInfo`